 - Have a fever that stays at or keeps rising above 103°F

 - Have a fever for longer than 48 to 72 hours

 - Have had fevers come and go for up to a week or more, even if they are not very high

 - Have a serious medical illness, such as a heart problem, sickle cell anemia, diabetes, cystic fibrosis, COPD, or other chronic lung problems

 - Have pain with urination

-- Have trouble with your immune system (chronic steroid therapy, after a bone marrow or organ transplant, had spleen removed, HIV-positive, were being treated for cancer)
+- Have trouble with your immune system (from chronic steroid therapy, a bone marrow or organ transplant, spleen removal, HIV, or cancer treatment)

-Treatment depends on the duration and cause of the fever, as well as your other symptoms.
+Treatment depends on the duration and cause of the fever, as well as other symptoms.

 The following tests may be performed: